mch1307/gvs/README.md

 # gvs

-Simple container utility to read Vault secrets (kv v2) for a given application.
-Will put the secret(s) in a file on a tmpfs mount.
+Simple container utility to read Vault secrets for a given application.
+Will put the secret(s) in a file and remove this file after x seconds.

+Support secrets stored as key/value for both kv v1 and v2.

 ## Pre Requisites

 * `sleep` and `rm` should be available in user PATH

-## What It Does
+## How It Works

 When started, `gvs` will first read it's parameters from `GVS_` prefixed environment variables.

 ```
-GVS_APPNAME                 string  Name of your application (can be stored in the container)
+GVS_APPNAME                 Name of your application (ideally stored in the container)
-GVS_APPENV                  string  Environment where the app will run (ie dev, test,..)
+GVS_APPENV                  Environment where the app will run (ie dev, test,..)
-GVS_VAULTURL                string  URL of the Vault server
+GVS_VAULTURL                URL of the Vault server
-GVS_SECRETPATH              string  Path where the Vault secret will be read.
+GVS_SECRETPATH              Path to the Vault secret.
+                            Defaults to secret/data/appName-env (kv v2)
+                            Can be the "name" of the secret (last part of the path) or the complete secret path.
+                            In case only the last part is provided, gvs will assume kv v2 is used.
-GVS_SECRETTARGETPATH        string  Path where the secret kv file will be written  (default /mnt/ramfs)
+GVS_SECRETTARGETPATH        Path where the secret kv file will be written  (default /dev/shm)
-GVS_SECRETAVAILABLETIME     string  Number of seconds after which the secret file will be destroyed
+GVS_SECRETAVAILABLETIME     Number of seconds after which the secret file will be destroyed
-GVS_VAULTROLEID             string  Path to file containing the Vault role id (default run/secret/role_id)
+GVS_VAULTROLEID             Path to file containing the Vault role id (default run/secret/role_id)
-GVS_VAULTROLESECRETID       string  Path to file containing the Vault secret id (dedault /run/secret/secret_id)
+GVS_VAULTROLESECRETID       Path to file containing the Vault secret id (default /run/secret/secret_id)
 ```

-It will then read the Vault role_id and secret_id from docker secrets.
-By convention, those should be called role_id and secret_id so that they are mounted in `/run/secret/role_id` and `/run/secret/secret_id`.
-This can be overriden by specifying the `GVS_VAULTROLEID` and `GVS_VAULTSECRETID` env variables.
+`gvs` will read the Vault role_id and secret_id from files secrets.
+By convention, those should be called role_id and secret_id and mounted in `/run/secret/role_id` and `/run/secret/secret_id` (docker secret).
+This can be overriden by specifying the full file path in `GVS_VAULTROLEID` and `GVS_VAULTSECRETID` env variables.

 Before reading the Vault secret kv(s), it will build the path from the `GVS_APPNAME` and `GVS_APPENV` variables, unless the `GVS_SECRETPATH` is specified.